Pittsburgh Steelers vs. Detroit Lions NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Lions stats and trends

-- In Detroit's eight games this season, it has four wins against the spread.
+- In Detroit's eight games this year, it has four wins against the spread.

-- The Lions have an ATS record of 3-1 in their four games when underdogs by 8 points or more this season.
+- The Lions have been underdogs by 6.5 points or more five times this year and are 4-1 ATS in those matchups.

-- Detroit's games this season have gone over the total in three out of eight opportunities (37.5%).
+- Detroit's games this season have hit the over three times in eight opportunities (37.5%).

-- Detroit is 2-0 against the spread and 0-2 overall when the team totals more than 354.3 yards.
+- When Detroit totals more than 354.3 yards, the team is 2-0 against the spread and 0-2 overall.

-- This season the Lions have turned the ball over 11 times, three more than the Steelers' takeaways (8).

 Home and road insights

-- At home this year, Pittsburgh has one win against the spread and is 3-2 overall.
+- The Steelers are winless ATS (0-1) as 6.5-point favorites or greater at home.

-- This year, in five home games, Pittsburgh has hit the over three times.
+- In three of five home games this season, Pittsburgh has hit the over.

-- Detroit has two wins against the spread, and is 0-4 overall, on the road.
+- On the road, Detroit has two wins against the spread and is 0-4 overall.

-- In four road games this year, Detroit has gone over the total once.
+- This year, in four road games, Detroit has gone over the total once.

 Powered by Data Skrive.